wix/Detox/docs/APIRef.MockingUserNotifications.md

 Detox supports mocking user notifications for iOS apps.

->NOTE: The mocking mechanism will not mimic the UI of a user notification.
-Instead, it will only simulate the flow of a user-selected notifications.
+>**Note:** The mocking mechanism will not mimic the UI of a user notification.
+Instead, it will only simulate a user interaction with the notification.

 ### Mocking App Launch with a Notification